vweevers/common-changelog/README.md

 ### 5.1.
 Verbatim copying of content

 Using `git log` as a changelog is a bad idea: it's full of noise.
 This doesn't necessarily mean that the commits are bad.
-They serve a different purpose.
-Commits are meant to document a step in the evolution of source code.
+They serve a different purpose: commits are meant to document a step in the evolution of source code.

 Similarly, on projects that only land code through Pull Requests it may be tempting to write a changelog by listing those Pull Requests as-is.
 Which is not too different from listing commits.

 For example (links omitted for brevity):